Floplosion05/Backup/README.md

 Wherever there is something ```<<encapsulated>>``` you have to fill in your own credentials.

 ## Preparation
- - Download [Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_1.4.exe) and install Raspberrypi OS Lite 32-Bitwith it on an SD card
+ - Download [Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_1.4.exe) and install Raspberrypi OS Lite 32-Bit with it on a SD card
- - Add an empty file called ssh with no extension in the root directory of the new flashed sd card
+ - Add an empty file called ssh with **no** extension in the root directory of the newly flashed SD card
- - If using an Ethernet connection just plug in your sd card and LAN cable and you're good to go; If you are using a Wifi connection add a file called [```wpa_supplicant.conf```](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) containing the following and proceed with the mentioned steps
+ - If you are using an Ethernet connection:
+   - just plug in your sd card and LAN cable and you're good to go
+ - If you are using a Wifi connection:
+   - add a file called [```wpa_supplicant.conf```](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) containing the following and proceed with the mentioned steps
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1